mohdasharshakeel/Python-Full-Course/Readme.md

 Laptop kharabbb😭
-not able to code for
+not able to code for 2 or 3 days committed form my phone